alifiroozidev/lane-decection-sample-footages/README.md

 # object-decection-sample-footages

-These are examples of videos to test the functionality of artificial intelligence in lane recognition and self-driving car systems and traffic control systems
+These are examples of videos to test the functionality of artificial intelligence in lane detection for self-driving cars and traffic control systems.